 Fold the strip of fabric in half lengthwise with right sides together and match raw edges.
 Press.
 Sew short end and pivot at corner.
 I like to leave my needle in the fabric, lift the presser foot and pivot my fabric to get a clean corner.
 Sew almost halfway to the center of the long edge.
 Backstitch.
 Repeat on the other side leaving a 2.5″ opening in the middle for turning the bow.

 Clip the corners and trim the seam allowance down to 1/8″.
 Then turn the bow piece right side out and press.
+It’s a little tricky to turn such a small tube but you can use a chopstick, pen or point turner to help you.
+I like to use a pin to pull out the seam allowances on the corners of the bow.

 Pull the long end around the back and over the front of the first loop.

 Fold the length with your finger and push under the first loop but over the back piece.
 Pull the length through creating the second loop.
 Pull and adjust loops and tails until you like the result.
 You may have to practice a few times!
 If this method is too confusing, find something to tie the bow around, such as a chopstick, and then slide the bow off and add clip.
+Tighten up the bow once you have a bow shape you like.

 For piggie bows, glue the clips in opposite directions on the back to make it easier to clip them into pigtails.